-Bachelor of Music in Vocal Jazz Studies - (Dr. R. Thomas)
+Bachelor of Music in Vocal Jazz Studies - (Dr. G. Smith and/or Dr. L. Galbreath)

 - 1. Major Scales and Arpeggios - 2.
 Minor Scales and Arpeggios - 3.
 Basic jazz modes: Dorian and Mixolydian on Bb, F and C - 4.
 Chromatic Scale - 5.
 Sing one memorized jazz blues song from the standard jazz repertoire. - 6.
 Improvise (scat singing) on a basic twelve-bar Blues progression - 7.
 Sing one memorized medium swing or up-tempo song from the standard jazz repertoire. - 8.
 Sing one memorized jazz ballad from the standard jazz repertoire. - 9.
 Prepare one selection in the style of the great vocal jazz masters, eg., Billie Holiday, Sarah Vaughn, Ella Fitzgerald, Carmen McRae, Nat "King" Cole, Billy Eckstine, Jon Hendricks, or Joe Williams. - 10.
 Sight reading in several styles from jazz choir literature to be provided by auditioning faculty